Chitwan National Park Jungle Safari

 Chitwan National Park is synonymous with some of the most rewarding and stimulating wildlife activities in Nepal.
-The park is approximately 1,000 sq. km. of sub-tropical lowland jungle, five hours by road from Kathmandu or a 25 minute flight.
+Chitwan National Park is approximately 1,000 sq. km. of sub-tropical lowland jungle, five hours by road from Kathmandu, or a 25-minute flight.
 It is home to a multitude of wild animals including the Royal Bengal tiger and the endangered one-horned Rhinoceros, native to Nepal of which there are less than 1,500 surviving.
 There have also been more than 420 species of birds recorded inside the park.

 A visit to Chitwan allows the opportunity to fully experience the contrasts of Nepal.
-It offers an insight into a very different natural and cultural setting compared to the more familiar visions of the Country.
+Chitwan National Park offers an insight into a very different natural and cultural setting compared to the more familiar visions of the Country.
 Chitwan fits well into a tour with a varied itinerary and can be easily combined with rafting and treks in the Annapurna region.

 Similarly, Our clients often choose to continue the trip from Chitwan to Lumbini, the birthplace of the Buddha, an important pilgrimage site.
 Others proceed directly to the beautiful lakeside town of Pohkara with arguably the most famous mountain backdrop anywhere in the world.

 KTM Arrival pick up from Airport and welcoming by garland and transfer to Hotel